joneland/joneland.github.io/_drafts/gemfire-server.md

 title: Gemfire Server for Test Environments
 ---

 If your application is integrating with a gemfire cache, you may have chosen to stub out this boundary when running beahviour, acceptance or system tests.
-Intially we were using a fake object (<a href="http://www.martinfowler.com/bliki/TestDouble.html" target="_blank">see test doubles</a>) to avoid interaction with a gemfire cache, however we agreed that the data being returned from the fake object was not visible from our behaviour tests.
+Intially we were using a fake object (<a href="http://www.martinfowler.com/bliki/TestDouble.html" target="_blank">see test doubles</a>) in our test to avoid interaction with a gemfire cache, however we agreed that the data being returned from the fake object was not visible from our behaviour tests.
 It went something like this, although I will use a Grocery store as an example instead of our actual domain.

 {% highlight java linenos %}
 public class FakeGroceryDetailsService implements GroceryDetailsService {